-The particular strength of the articles in Kaiser’s issue of the journal is that they present real data, based on good measures and a comprehensive set of competencies, data that show clearly how the requirements of management jobs change with changes in organizational status.
+The particular strength of the articles in Kaiser’s issue of the journal is that they present real data, based on good measures and a comprehensive set of managerial competencies, data that show clearly how the requirements of management jobs change with changes in organizational status.
 The published literature on this topic is quite large and somewhat complex.
 I believe I can summarize the major lessons of the literature in terms of four points.

 The first point is that management levels can be usefully conceptualized in terms of three categories: (1) Supervisors, who are responsible for organizing employees’ work, assigning tasks, and holding people accountable for their performance; (2) Managers, who coordinate the efforts of work teams with the requests of top management; (3) Executives, who set the direction for the organization.
 Even with these simple definitions it is apparent that people do different things at different levels of management.